[[folder:Guns in the Museum]]

 * I may have missed something, but why didn't Cocteau just get an assassin instead of [[AxCrazy Phoenix]]?
 If he wanted Edgar Friendly dead he could have gotten someone who would listen to him?
 Did they not have anyone in cryostasis who would follow instructions if they were paid?
 It seems massively stupid to get someone who was crazy, make him [[UpToEleven crazier]], more powerful, and [[TooDumbToLive then release him]]?

-** By the same token, why wake up Spartan?
+* By the same token as Cocteau's decision to recruit Phoenix to assassinate Friendly, why would the SAPD wake up Spartan?
 Does the FBI no longer exist?
 San Angeles doesn't even cover all of California, much less the entire country--why not bring in the CHP/state police/whatever successor organization exists?
 Or even ask the cops up in San Francisco for help?
 This part of the plot only works if ''no other law enforcement agencies anywhere in the United States'' are capable of handling someone like Phoenix.

 ** Perhaps they aren't.
 Perhaps they don't even exist anymore.
 We're never given much information about the outside world.